RoboticAgents/teleop-mapping-navigation/writing/report.md

 ## Step 2: Implementation Details

 1. Getting our turtle bot connected to our laptops.
-2. Going throught the tutorials to get a better understanding on how we will be starting the mapping of our turtle bot.
+2. Going throughout the tutorials to get a better understanding on how we will be starting the mapping of our turtle bot.
 3. Getting the keyboard command up working to get the movement of our turtle bot functioning.
 4. Run the commands to open the mapping software.
 5. Start the creation of our map.